Create Online Course

 This involves creating the course in your LMS or platform of choice and uploading the course videos, homework, quizzes, and other elements.

 The good news is uploading your content is usually a simple process.
-Each online course platform or LMS has their own specific instructions on how to navigate the uploading process.
+Each online course platform or LMS has its own specific instructions on how to navigate the uploading process.

 Price Your Course